Kenshiro-28/MAGI/README.md

 # MAGI

 MAGI is an advanced chatbot powered by open-source large language models, offering an AI solution accessible to everyone.
-MAGI is designed to run efficiently on consumer-grade hardware and features a plugin system that enables Internet browsing, remote operation through Telegram and image generation with Stable Diffusion.
+MAGI is designed to run efficiently on consumer-grade hardware and features a plugin system that enables Internet browsing, remote operation through Telegram and image generation.

 ## Configuration